 How to submit your sitemap to Google

-So you’ve heard that it’s a good idea to submit your sitemap to Google because ‘SEO reasons’.
+Submit your sitemap to Google because ‘SEO reasons’ – they say.
 But what does that even mean and how do you actually do it?

 Before we start, let’s just be clear on what some of the above words mean:

-Sitemap – in this case we are referring to a sitemap.xml file, which is basically a list of all the URLs (pages) in your website and is normally found at yourwebsite.com/sitemap.xml.
+Sitemap – in this case we are referring to a sitemap.xml file (not Visual sitemaps or HTML sitemaps).
+An XML sitemap is basically a list of all the URLs (pages) in your website and is normally found at yourwebsite.com/sitemap.xml.
 A sitemap.xml in it’s raw form looks something like this:

 SEO – stands for ‘Search Engine Optimisation’, and is all about getting your pages to appear when people type your target keywords into a search engine like Google.